MihaelMajetic141/CongestionTax/questions.md

 What would be the simplest and most logical data model for this application?
 - Camera records vehicle's registration and saves it to database together with timestamp.
 (Passage table)
-- Vehicle should have a defined type and registration as primary key.
+- Vehicle should have registration as primary key and a defined type.
 (Vehicle table)

 What endpoints will users most likely need?
-- Calculate tax for a given registration and date / date range,
+- Calculate tax for a given registration and date or date range.
 - Calculate tax for all vehicles that passed in given date period.
 - Save new passages and vehicles.